apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 *expression* is a character string enclosed in single quotation marks or a Unix epoch timestamp in milliseconds, not enclosed in single quotation marks.

-*'format'* is a character string that specifies the format of 'expression'.
-Only use this option when the expression is a character string, not a UNIX epoch timestamp.
+*'format'* is a character string that specifies the format of *expression*.
+Only use this option when the *expression* is a character string, not a UNIX epoch timestamp.

 ### TO_DATE Usage Notes
 Specify a format using patterns defined in [Joda DateTimeFormat class](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html).
 The TO_TIMESTAMP function takes a Unix epoch timestamp.
 The TO_DATE function takes a UNIX epoch timestamp in milliseconds.
 The [UNIX_TIMESTAMP]({{site.baseurl}}/docs/date-time-functions-and-arithmetic/#unix_timestamp) function converts a time string to a UNIX timestamp in seconds.